fabri1983/sgdk-video-player/README.md

 - Update joy like in raycasting project.
 - Pre load frame 0 before starting music and see how does result with sound timing/sync.
 - Try new video from VirtualDub2 project.
 Better definition and correct dimensions.
 Frame size: 272 x 200 px (34 x 25 tiles).
-- Idea to avoid sending the first 2 strips'pals (64 colors) and send only first strip's pals (32 colors):
+- Idea to avoid sending the first 2 strips palettes (64 colors) in the HInt and send only first strip palettes (32 colors):
 	- DMA_ELEMS_queue the first 2 pals (32 colors) at VInt.
 	- Add +32 and -32 accordingly in VInt and videoPlayer.c.
 	- Set HINT_PALS_CMD_ADDRR_RESET_VALUE to 32 in movieHVInterrupts.h.
-	- Hint now starts 1 row of tiles more than the already calculated in movieHVInterrupts.h.
+	- Effective Hint now starts 1 strip ahead than the already used in the first conditions on the many hint callbacks in movieHVInts.h.
 - Once the unpack/load of tileset/tilemap/pals happen during the time of an active display loop we can:
 	- discard palInFrameRootPtr and just use the setPalsPointer() as it currently is.
 	- remove #define #if FORCE_NO_MISSING_FRAMES
 	- remove the condition if (!((prevFrame ^ vFrame) & 1))
+    - Effective Hint now starts 2 strips ahead than the already used in the first conditions on the many hint callbacks in movieHVInts.h.
 	- search for TODO PALS_1 and act accordingly.
 - Try final frame size: 288 x 208 px (36 x 26 tiles).
 - Could declaring the arrays data[] and pals_data[] directly in ASM reduce rom size and/or speed access?